-- 1. This drug and alcohol plan is effective immediately, and may be revised without notice as needed. - 2.
-Prospective and existing employees shall receive a copy of this plan and sign that they understand the policies in the Company Anti-Drug Abuse and Alcohol Misuse Plan and the requirements for testing per DOT regulations.
-Copies of the Anti-Drug Abuse and Alcohol Misuse Plan are on file in the Administrative Offices and are available upon request.
-A complete copy of the DOT testing regulations is also available upon request.
+- 1. This policy is effective immediately.
+Updates to the policy may be implemented as needed without notice. - Prospective and existing employees shall receive a copy of this plan and sign that they understand the policies in the Company Drug and Alcohol Plan.
+Copies of the Drug and Alcohol Plan are on file in the Administrative Offices and are available upon request.